Worshipful Company of Coopers: History

+1904–2017: Introduction of the silver-gilt chain for the Master, numerous rebuilds and relocations of the Hall and schools, significant damage during WWII, establishment of new charitable foundations, and modernisation including the admission of women to the Livery in 1999, and the election of the first female Master, Clare Hughes, in 2022.
+In 2024, Liam Randall was elected Under Warden at the age of 31, making him one of the youngest Wardens in the Company’s modern history.

+Hall

 Their guild hall was first founded in the Bassishaw City ward in 1522, at The Swan tavern and from 1547 in a purpose-built livery hall.
 The hall was hired out for feasts by other companies and religious groups, and was used for drawings of government lotteries.

 This hall was destroyed by the Great Fire of London in 1666 but subsequently rebuilt on the same site.

 The guild rebuilt again in 1865, selling a part of the site to the City of London Corporation for the expansion of Guildhall.
 This hall was destroyed by fire on the night of 29 December 1940.
 The livery then shared quarters with other Companies until purchasing their current headquarters in Devonshire Square, off Bishopsgate.

-The Coopers' Company ranks 36th in the order of precedence of all the Livery Companies.
-Its motto is Love as Brethren.
+Grant of Arms

+A Grant of Arms was made by Thomas Wrythe or Wriothesley, Garter, September 27, 1509.